Light infantry: Modern history

 Early regular armies of the modern era frequently relied on irregulars to perform the duties of light infantry skirmishers.
 In particular, the French Army employed detachments of German and Balkan mercenaries to serve as patrols in the rough country until a permanent corps of Mountain Fusiliers (Fusiliers des Montagnes) was raised in the 1740s.
 In the 17th century, dragoons were sometimes employed as the skirmishers of their day, as mounted infantrymen who rode into battle but dismounted to fight, giving them a mobility lacking to regular foot soldiers.

 In the 18th and 19th centuries most infantry regiments or battalions had a light company as an integral part of their composition.
 Its members were often smaller, more agile men with high shooting ability and capability of using initiative.
 They did not usually fight in disciplined ranks as did the ordinary infantry but often in widely dispersed groups, necessitating an understanding of skirmish warfare.
 They were expected to avoid melee engagements unless necessary and would fight ahead of the mainline to harass the enemy before falling back to the main position.
 During the period 1777–1781, the Continental Army of the United States adopted the British Army practice of seasonally drafting light infantry regiments as temporary units during active field operations, by combining existing light infantry companies detached from their parent regiments.

-Portuguese Army light infantryman (caçador) of the Peninsular War.